-A: Subspecialist radiologists have additional years of advanced training in modalities such as MRI, CT, and PET/CT.
+A: Subspecialist radiologists have additional years of advanced training in modalities such as MRI, and CT.
 They also have clinical expertise in body parts such as brain, head/neck, spine, soft tissue, shoulder, elbow, hand/wrist, knee and foot/ankle.

 Q: What are the advantages of digital mammography compared to conventional mammography?

 A: Conventional mammography uses film, whereas digital mammography can use either CR (Computed Radiography) or DR (Direct Digital Radiography) equipment, and images are sent to a computer.
 Advantages of digital mammography include:

 - Allows for better visualization of patients with dense breast tissue.

 - Provides greater magnification for the radiologist when dealing with calcifications.

 - With conventional mammography, images sometimes have to be repeated because of density or contrast.
 With digital mammogram technology, images can be enhanced, eliminating the need to repeat the image.
 This means less x-ray exposure for the patient.